gbouras13/phold/docs/run.md

 If you have trouble running ProstT5, please use `phold remote`.

+If you are having troubing runing `phold` offline after installation (e.g. on a HPC), please add `'TRANSFORMERS_OFFLINE=True` to your environment.

 ## Input

 Most subcommands of `phold` takes as their input an entry Genbank formatted file that contains the output of [`pharokka`](https://github.com/gbouras13/pharokka) for your phage or phage contigs.
 This will be called `pharokka.gbk` by default in your pharokka output.